methodgames/methodgames.github.io/roleplay.md

     - The Chinook helicopter should be allowed to drop off its crate at a monument, and players should refrain from destroying it.
     - <p style="margin-bottom: 5px;">Locked crates at monuments that are normally non-PVP are considered temporary PVP zones from the time they touch the ground until the time they are fully looted.</p>

+<a name="SatelliteCrash"></a>
+- <strong> <sup>†</sup>Satellite Crash: <a href="#PVP-Monuments"><sup> [^]</sup></a></strong>
+    - **Information:**
+        - The Satellite Crash event is a global player-triggered event.
+        - After the Satellite hits the ground, players, vegetation, construction (outside of TC privilage), and vegetation may be impacted.
+Crashes should automatically avoid player-owned buildings.
+        - This event also creates a localized high radiation zone.
+        - A debris field indicator will appear on the map.
+Please note that this indicator solely marks the crash site location.
+Its disappearance from the map does not signify the end of temporary PVP, nor is it associated with the crates being looted.
+        - The Satellite crates, unless dropped in the water, will be on fire and unlootable.
+After a few minutes, all crates will become lootable.
+        - Satellite debris may be harvested by any player regardless of invovlment in triggering the crash or involvement in PVP.
+    - **Gameplay:**
+        - Automated server announcements will indicate the start and end of temporary PVP (WIP).
+Please verify in chat that the crates have been looted until this feature is active.
+        - The temporary PVP zone begins when the Satellite hits the ground.
+            - <p style="margin-bottom: 5px;">If the Satellite, falls near you, and you do not want to participate in PVP, either stay inside a building out of vision or stay away until all of the crates have been looted. <strong>Players who go outside during temporary PVP are doing so at their own risk and players engaging in PVP are not responsible for items lost as a result of this.</strong></p>
+        - The temporary PVP zone ends when all of the crates at the crash site have been looted.
+    - **Satellite Crash PVP:**
+        - PVP zones are a 3x3 grid around the crash site (with the debris field indicator in the center of the 3x3 grid).
+        - Your base may be used as cover by people in the area who are currently in PVP after the Satellite has fallen.
+        - <p style="margin-bottom: 5px;">The new life rule applies to the Satellite Crash event.</p>
+    - **Behavior:**
+        - **Players are expected to prioritize obtaining loot from the crates as the primary objective, with PVP encounters naturally emerging as a product of the event.**
+        - **Players should refrain from manipulating loot by leaving items, swapping items, or adding items to crates, as this behavior will be considered baiting.**
+        - **Players should not avoid looting with the intention of baiting or prolonging PVP encounters.**
+        - **Unfair or exploitative behavior may result in disciplinary measures.**
+        - **Players are encouraged to report instances when these behavior rules are not followed.
+Patterns of behavior and questionable actions that are reported will be subject to judgment by admins.**

 #### Other Monuments: <a href="#PVP-Monuments"><sup>[^]</sup></a>
 <p style="margin-bottom: 15px;"></p>